George Wagner IV guilty on all charges in Rhoden family massacre

-Coming soon: Gov. Mike DeWine, who was attorney general during the investigation into the deaths of the Rhoden family, is expected to comment on the verdict at 6 p.m.
-You can watch his comments live on NBC4i.com.

-WAVERLY, Ohio (WCMH) — A jury found George Wagner IV guilty on all 22 charges for his role in the murders of eight members of the Rhoden family Wednesday.
+WAVERLY, Ohio (WCMH) — A jury on Wednesday found George Wagner IV guilty on all 22 charges for his role in the murders of eight members of the Rhoden family.

 Jury deliberations started in the morning, and by the afternoon, had wrapped with a verdict.